+Wait – Do people go to Iowa?
+I hope so!!
+I never see anyone talk about the beauty in Iowa, and there are so many amazing things to see!
+You’ll love it!
 As full-time RV’ers, we travel and see a lot.
 This is part of our Opting Out of Normal series where we explore the “Off the Beaten Path” of every state.
 We love the big popular stuff like everyone else, but there is just something incredible about discovering something unique, different, and maybe a little “off the beaten path”.
 We certainly can’t explore them all, but we’d love you to include your favorites below too.
-Each series will include at least 1 epic boondocking area, some complete with pictures, and all with GPS coordinates.
+If you love boondocking, you’ll find a suggestion or two at the end of the blog.

 Exploring our Top Hidden and Most Unique Places to Visit in Iowa

 There are some really interesting and popular things to see in DesMoines.
 So if you’re going to Iowa, you’re probably heading there.
 But also check out our list of Off the Beaten Path places.

 Located in the state park with the same name, you’ll fall in love with the beauty here!
 Opened back up in April of 2021!
 With more caves than any state park, Maquoketa Caves is one of Iowa’s most unique outdoor attractions.
 And you’ll love the campground at Maquoketa Caves State park!
 This little state park is definitely grand when it comes to caves and you’ll learn about the cave history, and explore the gorgeous area.
 It’s well worth a day trip (or make it two).